- Written by Dr.Mehmet Demircioglu

 This distinction matters.
 A patient may look in the mirror and see an empty area, but the cause may be active inflammation rather than permanent pattern hair loss.
 Using grafts too early can waste donor capacity on an area that may improve once the scalp is treated.

-I consider traction from scratching.
+I consider trauma from scratching.
 Repeated rubbing at the same area can break hairs and worsen irritation.
-The patient may believe the scalp is balding permanently, when the better first step is to calm the skin and stop the scratch cycle.
+The patient may believe the scalp is balding permanently, when the better first step is to settle the skin and stop the scratch cycle.

 When the hair loss follows a clear pattern of androgenetic alopecia, eczema may be an additional timing issue rather than the main diagnosis.
-That is when the broader question of whether someone is a good candidate for a hair transplant becomes important.
+That is when the broader question of hair transplant candidacy becomes important.

 Contact dermatitis can happen when the scalp reacts to a product, dye, adhesive, topical medication, shampoo, fragrance, preservative, or vehicle ingredient.
-In hair loss patients, It matters because many people use minoxidil, topical finasteride, styling products, concealers, oils, anti-dandruff shampoos, and cosmetic treatments before surgery.
+In hair loss patients, it matters because many people use minoxidil, topical finasteride, styling products, concealers, oils, dandruff treatment shampoos, and cosmetic treatments before surgery.

-If the rash appears exactly where a product is applied, or if it started after a new product, I want that possibility checked before surgery.
+If the rash appears exactly where a product is applied, or if it started after a new product, that possibility should be checked before surgery.
 Otherwise, the patient may keep applying the trigger during recovery and then blame the transplant for a skin reaction that was already being provoked.

 Product irritation can also confuse the growth timeline.
 Itching, flakes, and shedding after surgery may come from normal healing, dermatitis, a medication vehicle, or folliculitis.
 Topical products can create timing confusion even when the surgery itself is not the cause.